totovr/Arduino/SH/HC-05/MASTER_SLAVE/README.md

 ##### HC-05 Example

-This program use a HC-05 module connected to Arduino Uno to pair another HC-05 module with other Arduino board
+This program pair two HC-05 module to blink one led everytime that a bottom is press

 ###### Setup in Raspberry Pi 3 Linux ubuntu MATE

+##### Requirements

+* 2 Modules HC-05
+* 2 Arduino Board
+* 1 led
+* 1 push bottom

 ##### Procedure